ACDguide/Governance/Governance/tech/conventions.md

 * A time coordinate variable should have a calendar attribute.
 * The use of a reference time in the year 0 to indicate climatological time is deprecated.
-* Year and month should not be used as units, because of the potential for mistakes and confusion.
+* Year and month should not be used as `units`, because of the potential for mistakes and confusion.

 ```{warning}
 CF standards follows UDUNITS definition of a year to be exactly 365.242198781 days, and a month to be exactly year/12.
 These are different from a calendar year and a calendar month.